bitcoin-sv/bitcoin-sv/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-abc.
+This issue tracker is only for technical issues related to bitcoin-sv.

 General bitcoin questions and/or support requests and are best directed to the [Bitcoin StackExchange](https://bitcoin.stackexchange.com).